uschpc/webportal-netlify-gatsby/src/user-support/frequently-asked-questions.md

 ### How do I run MATLAB on CARC systems?

-See our [MATLAB user guide](/user-information/user-guides/software/matlab) for instructions.
+See the [MATLAB user guide](/user-information/user-guides/software/matlab) for instructions.

 ### Why am I getting a “command not found” error when I try to run a CARC application?